ansys/pymapdl/doc/source/user_guide/hpc_slurm.rst

 Many HPC infrastructure uses environment managers to load and unload software package using modules and environment variables.
-You should check that the correct module is loaded in your script.
+Hence you might want to make sure that the correct module is loaded in your script.
 Two of the most common environment managers are `Environment modules - Modules documentation <modules_docs_>`_ and `Lmod documentation <lmod_docs_>`_.
 Check your cluster documentation to know which environment manager is using, and how to load Python with it.
 If you find any issue, you should contact your cluster administrator.